amirbehbahanian/annonymizer/README.md

 ### 3. Load a Model

-1. Select a model from the dropdown (automatically scans for .gguf files)
+1. Click "Browse and Load Model" button
-2. Click "Load Model" to initialize the model
+2. Navigate to your model file using the file browser
+3. Select the `.gguf` file
-3. Wait for the model to load (this may take a few minutes for large models)
+4. Wait for the model to load (this may take a minute for large models)
+5. The status will show "✓ model_name.gguf (X threads)" when loaded

 ### 4. Upload a Document